-> Below is a real price chart (the same one used for pin bars).
-This time we have highlighted all of the engulfing candles which successfully signalled where future price will be.
+Below is a real price chart (the same one used for the pin bar illustration).
+This time we have highlighted all of the engulfing candles which successfully signalled where future price may be.
 Bullish engulfing candles signal that future price might be higher, bearish engulfing candles signal that future price might be lower.

-> Triple Candle Price Action Set-ups
+Triple Candle Price Action Set-ups

 Morning and evening stars are a 3 candle setup.
 Just like pin bars and engulfing candles, they are used to help speculate where future Forex price might be.

 Morning and evening stars don't generally act as a signal for price continuation - they are used as a signal for price reversal.
 A morning star Forex price action set-up consists of 3 candles in specific order; a strong bearish candle, an indecision candle or doji candle, and a strong bullish candle.
 An evening star Forex price action set-up also consists of 3 candles in a specific order; a strong bullish candle, an indecision candle or doji candle and a strong bearish candle.